-- Acquisition: align your data collection expectations with your marketing and communication strategy.
-You’ll need to know what sort of data you want to collect, how you’ll use it and when you’ll be collecting it.
+- Acquisition.
+Align your data collection expectations with your marketing and communication strategy.
+You need to know the data type, its purpose, and the collection timing.

-- Reinforce your conversion funnel: clearly communicate the value exchange with your audience.
-If your community know what they’re getting out of sharing their data with you, they’ll be much more likely to share it!
+- Reinforce your conversion funnel.
+Clearly communicate the value exchange with your audience.
+If your community knows the benefits of sharing data, they’ll be more likely to share it!

 Collecting zero-party data can also allow brands to personalise their content for their users, without being creepy and in-your-face.
 Customers who are willing to partake in a personalised experience will have the opportunity to share their data, with the value exchange with the brand being transparent and valued by both parties.
-Whereas consumers who would rather not share any data, will no longer be plagued by sometimes misplaced targeted content.
+Consumers who would rather not share any data will no longer experience the inconvenience of sometimes misplaced targeted content.

 L’Oréal – a data collection strategy that’s worth it!

-Customers sharing their zero-party data with a brand will also enable them to gauge their trustworthiness amongst their audience.
-The more consumers are willing to share and exchange with a company, the more they trust them to keep their data secure.
+Additionally, customers sharing their zero-party data with a brand will enable them to gauge their trustworthiness amongst their audience.
+The more consumers share and exchange with a company, the more they trust them to keep their data secure.

 L’Oréal is the perfect example of this, they’ve created a global data collection strategy for the majority of their brands, using Qualifio’s interactive campaign formats and focus on first-party and zero-party data.
 By collecting and efficiently using zero-party data from their audience, the brand is able to provide them with personalised experiences, both online and in-store.

-Companies who are looking to invest in a zero-party data strategy for their digital marketing will need to figure out a few key points before getting started.
+Companies investing in a zero-party data strategy for digital marketing need to figure out key points before starting.

 They’ll need to establish: